This continues an ongoing series of posts about a young girl growing up and pursuing child-led learning at Light Morning. The series begins here.

 The Lofty Chronicles grew out of a daily journal that I kept for several years during the early 1990’s.
 Many of its entries were about our daughter, Lauren.
 She turned six in 1990 and soon asked us to call her Lofty.
 Since she was the first grandchild on either side of the family, her geographically distant grandparents, aunts, and uncles were especially eager to hear what she was up to.
 So I volunteered to send them selected passages from my journal each season.
 I also sensed that a grownup Lauren may one day become curious about her roots.

-The reason for posting those long ago journal entries here on Light Morning’s website is that peeking through the day-to-day concerns, wonders, and routines of parenting is a startlingly intimate view of the three core values of this community: living close to the Earth, in a new kind of family, and sharing a transformational journey.
+The reason for posting those long ago journal entries here on Light Morning’s website is that peeking through the day-to-day concerns, wonders, and routines of parenting is a startlingly intimate view of the three core values of this community: living close to the Earth, in a new kind of family, and with a shared transformational journey.
 These foundational values have already been explored here.
 In The Lofty Chronicles, however, they come to life in a viscerally specific way.

 We see adults trying to live simply, work closer to home, and become more self-sufficient.
 We watch a mostly self-chosen family of friends and traveling companions work and eat and play together, hurt each other, solve thorny problems, and slowly learn to truly care for one another.
 We catch surprising glimpses of what it means to “become again as a little child.”
 And we see that a path of transformation can be both long and arduous.
 There’s nothing quite like parenting for showing us our shadows and humbling our pretensions.
 It’s fully as good a teacher as marriage and community.